bcaffo/regmodsbook/manuscript/01_introduction.md

 algorithms, which often sacrifice interpretability for improved prediction performance or automation.
 These are, of course, valuable attributes in their own rights.
-However, the benefit of simplicity, parsimony and intrepretability offered by regression models (and their close generalizations) should make them a first tool of choice for any practical problem.
+However, the benefit of simplicity, parsimony and interpretability offered by regression models (and their close generalizations) should make them a first tool of choice for any practical problem.